carbonblack/cb-infoblox-connector/README.md

 ## Introduction

-This document describes how to install and use the Carbon Black Infoblox Secure DNS Connector.
-This connector ingests reports from the Infoblox Secure DNS appliance and forwards them to the Carbon Black server.
-This connector can also take action based on these reports, including killing the offending process from the endpoint, isolating the system from the network, and creating an alert for future followup.
+The Carbon Black Infoblox Secure DNS connector ingests reports via syslog from the Infoblox Secure DNS appliance and correlates them against data in the connected Carbon Black server.
+The connector can then take one or more actions based on these reports, including killing the offending process from the endpoint, isolating the system from the network, and creating an alert for future followup.

+Infoblox syslog events are sent to the connector, which can either run on its own host or on the Carbon Black server itself.
+The connector then correlates the DNS information with Carbon Black to determine what process caused the DNS lookup.
+This correlation can only occur if the endpoint has *attempted to establish a TCP or UDP connection with another host*.
+A Carbon Black network connection event is only generated when a TCP SYN or UDP packet is sent to a target host, and these network connection events are used to correlate the DNS request against the Carbon Black data.

+Because of this limitation, **all DNS records in Infoblox that you want to correlate via this connector must have an A record associated with it** (in other words, if Infoblox returns NXDOMAIN, Carbon Black does not receive a netconn event and this connector cannot correlate the activity against a running process on the endpoint).
+The IP does not have to correspond to a real host; a network connection event will be generated as long as the host attempts to contact the target IP, even if it doesn't exist or is unreachable.

 *Note: This is a COMMUNITY SUPPORTED add-on.
 Please see the end for support options.*